bluesky/tiled/README.md

 self-describing structures that keep our mind on the science rather the book-keeping of filenames and file formats.

-Tiled is a **data access** tool that enables **search** and **structured, chunkwise access** to data in a **variety of formats**, regardless of the format the data happens to be stored in at rest.
-Like Jupyter, Tiled can be used solo or deployed as a shared resource.
-Tiled provides data, locally or over the web, in a choice of formats, spanning slow but widespread interchange formats (e.g. CSV, JSON, TIFF) and fast, efficient ones (e.g. C buffers, Apache Arrow DataFrames).
+Tiled is a **data access** service for data-aware portals and data science tools.
+It enables **search** and **structured, chunkwise access** to data in an extensible **variety of appropriate formats**, regardless of the format the data happens to *be stored in at rest, spanning slow but widespread interchange formats (e.g. CSV, JSON, TIFF) and fast, efficient ones (e.g. C buffers, Apache Arrow DataFrames).
 Tiled enables slicing and sub-selection for accessing only the data of interest, and it enables parallelized download of many chunks at once.
 Users can access data with very light software dependencies and fast partial downloads.

+Tiled takes a forward-looking emphasis on **structures** rather than formats,
+including:

+* N-dimensional strided arrays (i.e. numpy-like arrays)
+* Tabular data (i.e. pandas-like "dataframes")
+* Hierarchical structures thereof (e.g. xarrays, HDF5-compatible structures)

+Tiled implements extensible **access control enforcement** based on web security standards.
+Like Jupyter, Tiled can be used by a single user or deployed as a shared resource.

+Tiled supports **local caching** in a standard web browser or in Tiled's Python client, facilitating efficient use of bandwidth and even an offlien "airplane mode."

+## Example

 Serve a "Catalog", a Python object backed by some generated data, directory of files, network resource, or database